 With Child Counseling, You and Your Child Can Develop Skills, Strengthen Your Relationship and Experience Relief

 Eddins Counseling Group offers child therapy, CBT therapy for kids, child-focused trauma therapy and child-centered play therapy to help both parents and children develop skills and strategies needed to navigate a wide range of childhood issues, including grief and loss, crisis and trauma, divorce, anger problems, social development disorders, conduct disorders, ADHD, autism spectrum disorder and more.
-Whether you have some idea of what your child is experiencing or you feel completely lost, your child therapist can provide you with support, guidance and a more connected and empowered path forward.
+Whether you have some idea of what your child is experiencing or you feel completely lost, your child therapist can provide you with support, guidance, treatment plans, and a more connected and empowered path forward.

 Some child counseling sessions will occur with you present, and in others, your child’s therapist will meet with him or her alone.
 Your child’s therapist will create a warm, safe environment so your child can build a sense of trust and feel comfortable talking about his or her thoughts, feelings and experiences.
 Because so many children don’t quite know how to identify or talk about their emotions, your therapist will utilize a variety of age-appropriate approaches that are specifically tailored to child life counseling, such as play therapy and art therapy.
 Toys and objects can help children focus, interact with others and express many of the thoughts and feelings that they don’t know how to put into words.

 Therapy can be a space for your child to safely release pent-up or challenging emotions and experience a sense of relief.
 As your child plays in session with their child counselor, he or she will also be experientially learning concentration, communication and emotional regulation skills that he or she can use in every area of life.